Ombi-app/Ombi.Docs/docs/settings/reverse-proxy/examples.md

         proxy_redirect http://127.0.0.1:5000 https://$host;
     }

-### nginx with Subdomain
+### Nginx Subdomain

 If you wish to use ombi.example.com rather than example.com/ombi, then you need to create a site per service.
 You will also need to ensure that ombi is not configured to use a BaseURL.
 Each site has a separate config file in the sites-available directory.
 By default, this is `/etc/nginx/sites-available`.
-We're going to use the site name as the file name, so in this case we need to put the following into <br>`/etc/nginx/sites-available/ombi.example.com.conf`
+We're going to use the site name as the file name, so in this case we need to put the following into
+`/etc/nginx/sites-available/ombi.example.com.conf`
 Note that this example does not enable SSL or generate a certificate, but that can be done afterwards using a tool like Certbot.
 Certbot will add the `listen 443`, generate, and apply the certificates using LetsEncrypt.
 Of course, replace 127.0.0.1:5000 with whatever IP and port combination you are using for Ombi.
 Ensure your Application Url (in Ombi) matches the `server_name` field.